 The Next Chapter Award supports an emerging writer for whom finding time and space to write has proved especially challenging.
 Developing a specific piece of work to publication standard will be the central aim of the award and applicants must demonstrate genuine potential for publication.

-The award is run by Scottish Book Trust, the national charity changing lives through reading and writing.
-The winner will be offered a £2000 bursary; nine months of mentoring from a writer or industry professional; a two-week retreat at Moniack Mhor Creative Writing Centre; training in PR, social media and performance; and the opportunity to showcase work to publishers and agents.
+Run by Scottish Book Trust, the award provides a £2000 bursary; nine months of mentoring from a writer or industry professional; a two-week retreat at Moniack Mhor Creative Writing Centre; training in PR, social media and performance; and the opportunity to showcase work to publishers and agents.

-This is the fifth year of the award.
 Gail Honeyman, recipient of the inaugural Next Chapter Award in 2014, went on to sign a seven-figure publishing deal for her debut novel.
-Eleanor Oliphant Is Completely Fine was published last year and has since became the biggest-selling hardback debut of 2017, won several top awards and been optioned for a film by Reese Witherspoon’s Hollywood company.
+Eleanor Oliphant Is Completely Fine was published in 2017 and has since sold two million copies – making it the best-selling book of 2018.
+It has also won several top awards and been optioned for a film by Reese Witherspoon’s Hollywood company.

 The award is open to poets, novelists, authors of narrative non-fiction and children’s authors who are 40 years of age or above.
-The closing date is Wednesday 19 September 2018 at midday.
-Visit www.scottishbooktrust.com for more information.
+The closing date is Wednesday 18 September 2019 at midday.

 Notes to Editors

-For all media enquiries, please contact Press Officer Keara Donnachie: Keara.Donnachie@scottishbooktrust.com or 0131 524 0184.
+For all press queries, please contact PR and Marketing Manager, Keara Donnachie: email@example.com(this will open in a new window) or 0131 524 0184.

 Previous winners of the Next Chapter Award:

-Scottish Book Trust is a national charity changing lives through reading and writing.
-We inspire and support the people of Scotland to read and write for pleasure though programmes and outreach work that include:
+Scottish Book Trust is an independent national charity changing lives through reading and writing.
+We inspire and support the people of Scotland to read and write for pleasure through programmes and outreach work that include: